stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/06_view.rst

 needs.

-A View listens for Model notifications and responds by fetching and rendering the new state.
-This results in a strong dependency toward the Model: Views must access Model data, something that requires full dependency toward the Model's interface and existence.
+A View listens for Model notifications and responds by fetching and rendering the new state from the Model.
+This results in a strong dependency toward the
+Model: Views must access Model data, something that requires full dependency toward the Model's interface and existence.

 Views are responsible for "purely GUI" intelligence, like handling behavior on resizing, repainting, data displaying and visual formatting.
 They are also in